What is COVID-19?

 The most common symptoms of COVID-19 include cough, fever, shortness of breath, muscle aches, sore throat, unexplained loss of smell or taste, diarrhea, headache, and fatigue.1,2 Symptoms can be mild at first but may become more intense over 5 to 7 days for some people.2 Cough and shortness of breath may worsen if pneumonia develops.
 It is important to seek medical attention if these symptoms occur.1

-Keep in mind that it is possible to have COVID-19 while experiencing minimal symptoms or even none at all.
+Keep in mind that it is possible to have COVID-19 while experiencing minimal symptoms from this guide or even none at all.
 In one large study, 81% of people infected with coronavirus recovered from the disease without needing hospital treatment; however, 14% of the patients developed severe symptoms that required hospitalization, and another 5% became critically ill.2 This is why it is important to know COVID-19 risk factor information.
-People aged 60 and older and those with an underlying medical condition, such as high blood pressure, heart and lung problems, obesity, diabetes, or cancer, are at higher risk of developing serious illness.1 However, anyone can become seriously ill from COVID-19.
-People of all ages who experience fever, cough, difficulty breathing, or chest pain should call their healthcare provider immediately.1
+People aged 60 and older and those with an underlying medical condition, such as high blood pressure, heart and lung problems, obesity, diabetes, or cancer, are at higher risk for developing serious illness.1 However, anyone can become seriously ill from COVID-19.
+People of all ages who experience symptoms such as: fever, cough, difficulty breathing, or chest pain should call their healthcare provider immediately.1

 If you think you may have COVID-19, take steps to prevent the spread of the virus.
 Stay home except to get medical care and separate yourself from others who live with you.
 Wash your hands frequently and wear a mask to protect others.1